Santeenee/advent-of-code/2023/day-11/THINKING.md

 - cloning a matrix is not that easy (slices upon slices of arrays... ok js 🌚)
 - cartesian difference doesn't work. why? idk, im not a mathmatician. im dumb. that's it
 - There's a thing called Manhattan distance... interesting.
 [This solved everything!](https://stackoverflow.com/a/22544595)

+## Part 2

+now the rows and columns of the 'universe' need to become 1million times larger.
+How my potato pc is going to handle this?
+No idea.

+technically it works... it just needs to be heavily optimized